-In some cases, a student will not be able to register using the FAFSA or SAR.
-Generally, however, a male student who is 18-25 and who has not registered previously may use this method.
-Students who have questions about Selective Service registration may contact the Selective Service at (847) 688-6888 or on the Web.
+Generally, a male student who is 18-25 and who has not registered previously may register using the FAFSA or SAR.
+Students who have questions about Selective Service registration may contact the Selective Service at 1-(847)-688-6888 or on the Web.